 The Island Brew House

-Taking pride of place in Elizabeth Quay in the spot that formerly hosted Isle of Voyage, The Island Brew House is your summer go-to, complete with a range of craft beers, a neighbouring pizzeria, and an outdoor stage set to host live performances throughout the warmer months.
+Taking pride of place in Elizabeth Quay, The Island Brew House is your summer go-to, complete with a range of craft beers, a neighbouring pizzeria, and an outdoor stage set to host live performances throughout the warmer months.
 With killer views over the Swan River and CBD skyline, not to mention a Friday afternoon happy hour that has after-work drinks sorted for the rest of time, this place is bound to be a new favourite.

-Open 6.30am ‘til midnight on the daily (we’re exhausted just contemplating that!), Blasta Brewing Co is all about globally-inspired beers (the word ‘Blasta’ itself comes from Scottish Gaelic, meaning ‘delicious’) and classic pub food.
-We reckon the Grapefruit IPA and the bacon-wrapped stuffed jalapeños would go down pretty alright together.
+Open 7am ‘til 10pm on weeknights and later over the weekend, Blasta Brewing Co is all about globally-inspired beers (the word ‘Blasta’ itself comes from Scottish Gaelic, meaning ‘delicious’) and classic pub food.
+We reckon the Rampant Raspberry Wild Ale and the sticky soy pork ribs would go down pretty alright together.

 Shy John is a two-story brewery and yum cha joint located in the heart of our city in Yagan Square.
 That’s right—dumplings and craft beer, both in the one (very conveniently located) place.
 Need we say more?

 The Perth brewery that needs no introduction, Feral Brewing hit the big time and sold themselves to Coca Cola Amatil in 2017—but we still love them, dark and twisted metaphors and all.
 They’re all about beer done the old-fashioned way—championing local ingredients and fashioning them into drinkable beers for the modern village.
 And they do a damn good job of it too!
 Visiting the brewpub is one of those ‘things you should’ve done’ if you’re from Perth, so if you haven’t been, well, you know what to do.